Trends in Video Game Pricing

 Consumer Spending Patterns

-A significant portion of gamers tend not to buy many games, regardless of lower prices.
-According to Circana's survey of 2,500 US players:
+A significant portion of gamers do not buy many games regardless of price reductions.
+Circana's survey of 2,500 US players found:

 - One-third of gamers purchase one or fewer games per year.